-The first step of our content summary construction algorithm is to adaptively query a given text database using focused probes to retrieve a document sample.
-The probing process itself is closely related to that described in Section 2.3 for database classification.
-The new algorithm is shown in Figure 3, where we have enclosed in boxes the differences with respect to the algorithm of Figure 2.
-Specifically, for each query probe we now retrieve k documents from the database in addition to the number of matches that the probe generates (box β in Figure 3).
+Figure 1: Generating a content summary for a database using focused query probing.

+in Figure 1.
+We have enclosed in boxes the portions directly relevant to content-summary extraction.
+Specifically, for each query probe we retrieve k documents from the database in addition to the number of matches that the probe generates (box β in Figure 1).
 Also, we record two sets of word frequencies based on the probe results and extracted documents (boxes β and γ):

 - 1. ActualDF(w): the actual number of documents in the database that contain word w.
-The algorithm knows this number only if [w] is a single-word query probe that was issued to the database7. - 2.
+The algorithm knows this number only if [w] is a single-word query probe that was issued to the database3. - 2.
 SampleDF(w): the number of documents in the extracted sample that contain word w.